Article Badge Image

 • Statement credits

-While there are other checking accounts that earn rewards, the American Express Rewards Checking account is unique since you can pool points with credit card rewards.
+• While other checking accounts earn rewards, the American Express Rewards Checking account is unique since you can pool points with credit card rewards.

 Pro tip: You'll typically get the most value for Membership Rewards points when you redeem them for travel.